Russzheng/ONNX_custom_layer/README.md

 ```

 Basically, first thing you need to do is, re-write your custom layer to turn it from a legacy function to non-legacy function (which
 means your custom layer is now a nn.module object, so it could be traced, if you understand Chinese, https://blog.csdn.net/u012436149/article/details/78829329).
 Then, modify symbolic function, what inputs to feed and what parameters to pass.
-Here, we do not modify symbolic.py, but keep the symbolic function inside the class, to make it more trackable.
+Here, we did not modify symbolic.py, but kept the symbolic function inside the class, to make it more trackable.
 When you modify symbolic.py, or the symbolic function within the custom layer, refer to the example.